-PULP Huntington Beach Branding Services help design creative and strategic brand guidelines for small or large businesses and their websites.
+PULP Huntington Beach Branding Services help design creative & strategic brand guidelines for small or large businesses & their websites.

-Branding plays a huge role in your company and making sure your website is branded is imperative, and fun!
+Branding plays a huge role in your company & making sure your website is branded is imperative, & fun!

-Companies spend large amounts of money on branding because the impact of having a well-branded website is important when it comes to sales and repeat business.
+Companies spend large amounts of money on branding because the impact of having a well-branded website is important when it comes to sales & repeat business.

-Most companies have branding guidelines that are created by the marketing department and outlines how their brand should be represented.
+Most companies have branding guidelines that are created by the marketing department & outlines how their brand should be represented.

-The guideline will detail the various forms of the company logo, how it is used on different backgrounds, sizes, and what fonts and lettering are to use alongside it.
+The guideline will detail the various forms of the company logo, how it is used on different backgrounds, sizes, & what fonts & lettering are to use alongside it.

-For web branding, the size of a logo is important because of the impact on screen space – and so are the colors that the logo uses.
+For web branding, the size of a logo is important because of the impact on screen space – & so are the colors that the logo uses.

-Colors for web designs have different gamut (color space) scopes, and typically they are not color-calibrated to be perfect.
+Colors for web designs have different gamut (color space) scopes, & typically they are not color-calibrated to be perfect.